sezgink/sezgink.github.io/content/about.md

 ## Projects and Achivements

-* **2016 September-2017 June | Istanbul Technical University ITUNOM UAS Team - AUVSI SUAS 2017 4th place in 52 international teams** \
+* **September 2016-June 2017 | Istanbul Technical University ITUNOM UAS Team - AUVSI SUAS 2017 4th place in 52 international teams** \
     Worked on networking, interoperability system, embedded system programming, geolocation and image processing in the team.

 ## Commercial Experience
-* **March 2020-January 2023 | Intense Moment Game Studio - Game and Devtools Developer/Co-Founder**
+* **March 2020-January 2023 | Intense Moment Game Studio - Game and Devtool Developer/Co-Founder**
-    * Worked on 45+ gameplay programming, dev tool development, shader development, game design, 3d modeling.
+    * Worked on 45+ gameplay programming, dev-tool development, shader development, game design, 3d modeling.
     * Managed relations with publisher companies we work with.
     * You can find more details about Intense Moment at [here](https//intensemoment.com).
 * **June 2019-July 2019 | Sarente - Front-End Developer Intern**
     * Implemented React components and pages on the ReactJS framework for a gamification project.
     * Designed and implemented a customizable avatar system using Three.js JavaScript 3D graphics library, then integrated the system as a ReactJS component.
-* **June 2018 -July 2018 | Argela - Android Developer Intern**
+* **June 2018-July 2018 | Argela - Android Developer Intern**
     * Implemented components for an ongoing application project on Android platform.
     * Researched XMPP(Extensible Messaging and Presence Protocol) implementations and P2P networking alternatives for a client-server model.